Information for Undergraduate StudentsIs it possible to work while pursuing an undergraduate major in Speech Pathology and Audiology at Lehman?

 Yes.
 Lehman College is a member of the National Student Speech-Language-Hearing Association (NSSLHA).
 The Lehman NSSLHA chapter has both undergraduate and graduate student members.Is the graduate program at Lehman accredited?

-Students applying to the graduate program must submit evidence of an earned baccalaureate degree, a minimum of 2 letters of reference, and a personal statement.
-Applicants should have a minimum undergraduate grade point average (GPA) of 3.0, both overall, and in their communication sciences and disorders major.
-For students whose major was in another discipline, a minimum GPA of 3.0 both overall, and in prerequisite courses is required.
+Students applying to the graduate program must submit evidence of an earned baccalaureate degree, a minimum of 2 letters of reference from professors (at least one must be from a professor in speech pathology or audiology), and a personal statement (2 pages, single spaced, font 12).
+Applicants should have a minimum undergraduate grade point average (GPA) of 3.0 overall, and of at least 3.5 in their communication sciences and disorders major.
+For students whose major was in another discipline, a minimum GPA of 3.0 overall, and of at least 3.5 in prerequisite courses is required.

 Note: These are minimum requirements.
 Admissions decisions are based on competitive review.
 Although not required for the M.A. degree, students must complete a minimum of one course in the following areas in order to qualify for the Certificate of Clinical Competence (CCC) in Speech-Language Pathology: